timojuez/hificon/README.md

 This connects the Pulseaudio volume controller to the Denon master volume, switches the AVR on and off when starting/suspending/resuming/shutdown.
 `./daemon --maxvol 50`

+For infos about the parameters see `./daemon --help`.

 Note that this program is still in development and therefore start it with all sound output stopped and choose a --maxvol way lower than 100.